Amay22/NASDAQ-ITCH-5.0-Parser/README.md

 #How To

  The main function is location in ```src/parse.java```.
-Just enter the file name and path to the ITCH file that you wanna parse here (File Name)[https://github.com/Amay22/NASDAQ-ITCH-5.0-Parser/blob/master/src/Parse.java#L56].
+Just enter the file name and path to the ITCH file that you wanna parse here [File Name](https://github.com/Amay22/NASDAQ-ITCH-5.0-Parser/blob/master/src/Parse.java#L56).

 ## Run Code